-In the last four decades, various modeling and simulation (M&S) methodologies have provided excellent approaches to solve problems.
-Among them, one of the M&S techniques that has gained popularity is the discrete event system specification (DEVS): a sound, formal definition, based on theoretical concepts of generic dynamic systems, which supports efficient event based simulation, verification, and validation.^{1,2}

-DEVS divides the system into basic models called atomic models and composite models called coupled models.
+In the last four decades, various Modeling and Simulation (M&S) methodologies have provided excellent 11 approaches to solve problems.
+Among them, one of the M&S techniques that has gained popularity is the 12 Discrete Event System Specification (DEVS): a sound, formal definition, based on generic dynamic systems 13 theoretical concepts, which supports efficient event based simulation, verification and validation [1] [2].
+14 DEVS divides the system into basic models, called atomic models, and composite models called coupled 15 models.
 Atomic models define the behavior of the system, whereas coupled models specify the structure.
-We can distinguish between classic DEVS and parallel DEVS (PDEVS).2 In classic DEVS, when two or more models are scheduled for state transitions at the same time, one of the models is chosen according to a select function provided in the coupled model specification.
-PDEVS is an extension of classic DEVS which allows all of the imminent components to be activated and to send their output to other components.
-Removing the select function and adding a new confluent transition function, PDEVS introduces the possibility of managing simultaneous events in a natural manner.
+16 We can distinguish between classic DEVS and Parallel DEVS (PDEVS) [2].
+In classic DEVS, when two or 17 more models are scheduled for state transitions at the same time, one of the models is chosen according to 18 a select function provided in the coupled model specification.
+PDEVS is an extension of classic DEVS to allow all imminent components to be activated and to send their output to other components.
+Removing the select function and adding a new confluent transition function, PDEVS introduces the possibility to manage simultaneous events in a natural manner.